-The Nursing Informatics Systems Specialist I design, implements, evaluates, optimizes, and advocates education for best practice utilization of technology solutions to support patient care and clinical practice for healthcare clinicians to improve clinical processes and patient outcomes.
+Position Summary: The Nursing Informatics Systems Specialist I designs, implements, evaluates, optimizes, and advocates education for best practice utilization of technology solutions to support patient care and clinical practice for healthcare clinicians to improve clinical processes and patient outcomes.
 This includes the Maestro Care (Epic) Electronic Health Record (EHR) and can include other clinical information technology (IT) systems.

-The incumbent will work closely with clinical users, operational management, provider champions, and Duke Health Technology Solutions (DHTS) applications staff to conduct EHR training for healthcare clinicians.
-Other educational duties include the development of training materials for EHR system updates and maintaining the EHR training environments.
+The incumbent will work closely with clinical users, operational management, provider champions, and Duke Health Technology Solutions (DHTS) applications staff to conduct EHR training for healthcare clinicians primarily in the radiology department.
+Other educational duties includes development of training materials for EHR system updates and maintaining the EHR training environments.

-- Obtain and maintain Epic certification and/or proficiency as defined by management which may include a combination of classroom instruction at Epic (Madison, Wisconsin), self-directed learning, multiple project assignments, and competency exams within the defined timeline.
+- Obtain and maintain Radiant Epic certification and/or proficiency as defined by management which may include a combination of classroom instruction at Epic (Madison, Wisconsin), self-directed learning, multiple project assignments and competency exams within the defined timeline.
 This may also include virtual training by Epic staff.

 - Updating training documentation with EHR system changes

-- Maintain Maestro Care training environment specific for an Epic application
+- Maintain Maestro Care training environment specific for Radiant Epic application

 - Interprets and analyzes systems, data, and information with supervision